bindreams/leprechaun/README.md

 pyinstaller freeze.spec
 deactivate
 ```
 The executable will be in the `dist` folder.
-To launch it at startup, create a shortcut to it in `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`.
+To launch it at startup, create a scheduled task that launches it at user logon with administrative privileges.

-## Configuration
-To configure your wallet and other parameters, copy `leprechaun.yml` to your home directory (`C:/Users/<user>`).
-Open it (it's a text file), and input your wallet address.
-Leprechaun only reads configuration files from your home directory.